agenceepsilon/frontend-boilerplate/README.md

 ## Bower dependencies

-Use the grunt command to download the dependencies Bower : ``grunt bower``
+Use the grunt command to download the dependencies Bower : ``grunt bower``.

 | Libraries                                              | Versions |
 | ------------------------------------------------------ | -------- |